-CLIMBING-Lake Louise is one of the recognized mountain CLIMBING-Lake Louise is one of the recognized indultant climbing centres of the Rockies, and has many good climbs both for the novice and the experienced alpinist.
+Lake Louise is one of the recognized mountain climbing centres of the Rockies, and has many good climbs both for the novice and the experienced alpinist.
 Some short and easy climbs will be found in the Beehive, Mount St. Piran, Saddle Mountain and Mount Fairview.
 For the expert alpinist there are plenty of climbs around Lake Louise that will provide him with sufficient opportunity to use his skill.
-Some of these him with sufficient opportunity to use his skill.
 Some of these are the ascent of Mounts Whyte, Popes, Collier, the north peak of Victoria, Lefroy, The Mitre and Aberdeen.

 Swiss Guides are attached to the Chateau Lake Louise for those who wish to visit the glaciers or climb mountains.
 As they are greatly in demand, it is advisable to make arrangements well in advance.
-Rates \$7.00 per day.
+Rates \$7 per day.
 Climbers must be equipped with Swiss Alpine climbing boots.